 Fun Places to Stay

 These giant, insulated tent-like structures often come with electricity for the ultimate glamping experience.
 After a day exploring the cross country ski trails at Tennessee Pass, spend the night in a warm and cozy yurt.
 Pets are not allowed in the yurts at Tennessee Pass.

 No visit to Estes Park is complete without a stop – better yet, a stay – at The Stanley Hotel.
-This historic hotel stands tall against a backdrop of the Rocky Mountains and overlooking the town of Estes Park.
-Rumored to be haunted, the hotel is as much fun to spend the afternoon touring the grounds or on a guided tour of the hotel.
+This historic hotel stands tall against a backdrop of the Rocky Mountains and overlooks the town of Estes Park.
+The notoriously haunted hotel is as much fun to spend the afternoon touring the grounds on your own or on a guided tour.

 333 E Wonderview Ave, Estes Park